IC Speaks12 Mins Read

 Yes, there is an IKEA model of investing which is on the rise, and frankly why not?
 At Kristal.AI, our starter account (Kristal Investment Account) allows investors to make their first investment in a DIY fashion, with the help of our AI-based curation process.

 At the same time though, this DIY method has its limitations.
-You may not need to know the engineering of a car to drive it, but what do you do when the car breaks down and you don’t know your chassis from your carburettor?
+You may not need to know the engineering of a car to drive it, but what do you do when the car breaks down and you don’t know your chassis from your carburetor?
 In my opinion, investment independence can come from two things:

 - advisors who are more financial coaches than just money managers and who can help investors learn about financial intricacies, and make the right choices.

 We have always tried to provide our clients with the best of both so as to ensure a transparent model of investing where the client is in control, and all decisions are not being made in a digital black hole.
 We have had so many clients come back to us and tell us where to invest in – when they read up on a new trade idea, or find a good investment opportunity in a certain market.
 We are happy to be just executors in that scenario.
-Seeing our investors gain confidence about financial planning when there’s so much fear mongering all around, makes us glad as advisors and wealth managers.
+Seeing our investors gain confidence in financial planning when there’s so much fear-mongering all around, makes us glad as advisors and wealth managers.

 Last question!
 The 2010s were the era of personalization, platform creation and the democratization of investing.
 What are your top three crazy-egg, Tesla cybertruck-style predictions for the financial world circa the 2020s? 😛